![]() |

 Essential to this exchange is that, while Aitrus and Telanis initially seem motivated by the same ideals, the values which Aitrus holds here are shown to be the inverse of those to which Telanis abides.
 While Aitrus claims to love the traditions and protocols of D'ni society, what he actually loves is not these literal protocols, but instead the ideals which he feels that D'ni society strives to represent via its customs.
 While Telanis sees his expedition as being valuable only insofar as it could bring new resources to the D'ni city, Aitrus sees contact with a hypothetical surface-dwelling civilization as an intrinsic good--an act which, while potentially changing the nature of D'ni culture, is nevertheless the most honest expression of what he believes this culture values.

 This sequence also sees the introduction of the critical secondary character of Veovis--a former school bully of Aitrus's who has quickly risen through the ranks of D'ni society due to his unparalleled mastery of the Art.
 Now personally occupying a seat on the D'ni council itself, Veovis unexpectedly visits the expedition due to his curiosity regarding Telanis's work.
 In this way, he becomes reacquainted with Aitrus, and makes a series of awkward but also apparently genuine efforts to make amends for his past behavior.
 When an earthquake leaves Veovis stranded in a collapsing tunnel, Aitrus risks his life to save his former tormenter, and in so doing earn's Veovis's loyalty.
+In a moment which to be frank comes across as staged due to how it is clearly establishing a point of future irony, Veovis vows that he and Aitrus will be friends "until the last stone turns to dust." (p.114)

 It's with that ominous promise established that the novel skips forward in time, shifting away from Telanis's expedition so as to introduce the second of its two protagonists: Anna.
-Living in the scorching heat of the desert representing the surface of the planet which the D'ni call home (a planet which, in one of this book's more awkward world-building moments, is indicated to be Earth sometime during the early 18th century), Anna is introduced as a British woman who lives with her father doing geological surveys in an ambiguously middle eastern country.
+Living in the scorching heat of the desert representing the surface of the planet which the D'ni call home (a planet which, in one of this book's more awkward world-building moments, is belatedly indicated to be Earth sometime during the early 18th century), Anna is introduced as a British woman who lives with her father doing geological surveys in an ambiguously middle eastern country.
 After investigating strange patterns in the sand which the reader knows have been produced by the D'ni sounding equipment far below, Anna and her father uncover a mysterious cave clearly not created by geological processes.

 Yet when Anna's father unexpectedly dies of an unknown illness, she responds to her grief by recklessly venturing down into this cave, and after becoming lost in an endless network of lava tubes, is discovered by D'ni officials and immediately taken into custody.
-This event quickly triggers a crisis within D'ni society, with knowledge of Anna's existence setting in motion a social and political conflict whose consequences extend far beyond what any one individual can see.
+This event quickly triggers a crisis within D'ni society, with the revelation of Anna's existence setting in motion a social and political conflict whose consequences extend far beyond what any one individual can see.

 For much of the ensuing novel, one of the driving elements of The Book of Ti'ana is the subtlety with which Anna's arrival in D'ni is depicted, and the contrasting ways in which her existence is interpreted by the people of this city.